ronaldseoh/cs276/week06/iir_chapter14_notes.md

 - *Unweighted* and *Unnormalized* counts should not be used in vector space classification.
 - Two vector space classification methods in this chapter
     1. Rocchio
-        - Regions centered centroids / prototypes, computed as the center of mass of all documents in the class
+        - Regions centered on **_centroids / prototypes_**, computed as the center of mass of all documents in the class
-        - Inaccurate if classes are not approximately *spheres* wil similar radii.
+        - Inaccurate if classes are not approximately *spheres* with similar radii.
     2. kNN
         - The majority class of the $k$ nearest neighbors to a test document
         - Can handle non-spherical and complex classes